donjude/azureml-engineer-capstone/README.md

 ## Project Set Up and Installation

 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

+This section describe how the project can be setup to run on Azure Machine Learning service in the cloud.

+1. Azure Subscription
+In order to use or create an instance of Azure ML Workspace, you need to have an azure subscription which would provide you access to Microsoft Azure resources.
+You can [create a new subscription](https://azure.microsoft.com/en-us/free/) or access an existing suscription if you have.

+2. Azure ML SDK and other library installation

 ## Dataset